sadnicka/movelab.github.io/_pages/profiles.md

   - align: left
     image: ivan.jpg
     content: about_ivan.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info:
   - align: right
     image: kate.jpg
     content: about_kate.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info:
 ---